rachelkathleen/rachelkathleen.github.io/_posts/2018-12-09-find_the_vowels.markdown

 end
 ```

-I had a bit of a think (and a few fruitless searches for a simple method to identify vowels in a string) and went back to a blog post on Regexp.
-Regular expression still feels like Greek - but it was worth a go.
+I had a bit of a think (and a few fruitless searches for a simple method to identify vowels in a string) and went back to a blog post I recently read on Regexp.
+Regular expressions still feel like Greek - but it was worth a go.
 After refining, and refactoring this was my final solution:

 ```
 def vowel_indices(word)